syncfusion-content/windowsforms-docs/WindowsForms/Office2007Form/FAQ/How-to-enable-shadow-of-the-Office2007Form.md

 documentation: ug
 ---

-# Shadow of the Office2007Form
+# How to enable shadow of the Office2007Form?

 Shadow of the Office2007Form can be enabled or disabled using the `DropShadow` property.